-$$E\{u_1 - \Phi_0 e_0^0\} = \mathbf{0}. \tag{18.9b}$$
+$$E\{\boldsymbol{u}1 - \Phi_0 \boldsymbol{e}0^0\} = \boldsymbol{0}.$$ (18.9b)

 We note that the "prior information" (18.8a) and (18.8b) in the DLM is more complicated than that in the Mixed Linear Model (MLM).
-Here, we must determine the predicted state vector $\tilde{x}1$ (which is different than $\tilde{x}1$ ) based on the new observations.
-The variable $\tilde{x}1$ is the best prediction based on the state equation and the initial condition only.
-We essentially blend the prior knowledge $\tilde{x}1$ with the observations $y_1$ .
-With this fusion of information we are able to determine the prediction $\tilde{x}1$ .
-Note that all of the redundancy in the model comes from the observation equations.
+Here, we must determine the predicted state vector \tilde{x}1 (which is different than \tilde{x}1) based on the new observations.
+The variable \tilde{x}1 is the best prediction based on the state equation and the initial condition only.
+We essentially blend the prior knowledge \tilde{x}1 with the observations y_1 .
+With this fusion of information we are able to determine the prediction \tilde{x}1 .
+Note that all of the redundancy in the model comes from the observations.
 The initial value problem is only uniquely solvable.

 This fusion process is called Kalman filtering.
 It can be done in real time, in which case the number of state parameters may be restricted by the speed of the computer processor.
-The key is to have good information about the state equation, not only the state transition matrix $\Phi_0$ but also the associated covariance matrix, $\Theta_1$ , of the state equation.
-The information contained in matrices $\Phi_0$ and $\Theta_1$ describes how we think the dynamic system behaves.
+The key is to have good information about the state equation, not only the state transition matrix Φ_0 but also the associated covariance matrix, Θ_1 , of the state equation.
+The information contained in matrices Φ_0 and Θ_1 describes how we think the dynamic system behaves.
 Our knowledge of the system is introduced as a differential equation, which is linearized and discretized to form the state equation.
 This work must be done before the adjustment stage.